© Crown copyright 2021

 - clear rules for interacting with passengers, receiving goods, and testing equipment

-- reducing the number of people each person has contact with by using fixed teams, partnering or cohorting (so each person works with only a few others)
+- reducing the number of people each staff member has contact with by using fixed teams, partnering or cohorting (so each person works with only a few others)

 - organising the workspace and how people work in a single space to follow social distancing guidelines